palSagnik/go-YTFetch/README.md

+## For the Hiring Team
+I have mailed the my `.env` file in the mail, kindly use it for testing.

 # go-YTFetch

 A Go-based REST API service that fetches and stores YouTube videos based on search queries.
 The service implements cursor-based pagination and efficient API key rotation, featuring a modern React frontend with responsive design.